Dynamic Range Minimum Queries on the Ultra-Wide Word RAM: Introduction

 Technically, our solution is based on a simple linear space and logarithmic time folklore solution, which we call the \emph{range minimum tree} (see Section~\ref{sec:rangeminimumtree} for a detailed description).
 The range minimum tree is a balanced binary tree over the input array and supports operations in $O(\log n)$ time by sequentially traversing the tree.
 On the UWRAM, we show how to efficiently compute the access patterns of the operations on the range minimum tree in parallel using scattered memory access operations and prefix minimum computation on ultrawords.
-More precisely, we show that given any algorithm for a prefix minimum computation on a sequence of words of length $\ell = O(w)$ stored in a constant number of ultrawords that uses time $t(\ell)$ implies a linear space solution for dynamic RMQ that supports both operations in $O(t(\log n))$ time.
+More precisely, we show that a given algorithm for a prefix minimum computation on a sequence of words of length $\ell = O(w)$ stored in a constant number of ultrawords that uses time $t(\ell)$ implies a linear space solution for dynamic RMQ that supports both operations in $O(t(\log n))$ time.
 If we implement a standard parallel prefix computation algorithm~\cite{LF1980} (see also the survey by Blelloch~\cite{Blelloch1990}) using the UWRAM techniques in Bille et al.~\cite{BGS2022} we immediately obtain an algorithm that uses $O(\log \ell)$ time.
 Our main technical contribution is a new, exponentially faster prefix minimum algorithm that achieves $O(\log \log \ell)$ time.
 The key idea is a constant time prefix minimum algorithm for "short" sequences of $O(\sqrt{w})$ words that takes advantage of parallel computations on multiple copies of the sequence packed into a constant number of ultrawords (note that a constant number of ultrawords can store $O(\sqrt{w})$ copies of a sequence of $O(\sqrt{w})$ words).
 We implement the idea recursively and in parallel on each recursion level to obtain a fast solution for general sequences of words of length $O(w)$.
 Each recursion step uses constant time, and the depth is $O(\log \log \ell)$, leading to the $O(\log \log \ell)$ time bound.
+By combining an implicit heap layout with a standard indirection technique we show how to implement the data structure using $O(n/\log n)$ words of space in addition to the $n$ words used by the input array.